 I am told and then I snore heavily and sometimes stop breathing in my sleep.
 Is this serious?

 A clear indication of obstructive sleep apnea occurs when a patient stops breathing in their sleep.
 In some patients, this apnea sounds like somebody who is just catching their breath after a snore.
 When one observes sleep apnea or the sounds of catching one’s breath during sleep, it is always potentially serious.
 As with any other medical problem, early diagnosis leads to early correction and, in most cases, a simpler solution.

 How is primary snoring different from sleep apnea?

-In primary snoring, oxygen levels are maintained at a normal level and there is not a significant airway obstruction.
-In addition, the obstruction is not enough to cause arousal and sleep is not disrupted.
+In primary snoring, oxygen levels are maintained at a normal level and there is not significant airway obstruction.
+In addition, the obstruction is not enough to cause arousal and sleep are not disrupted.
 In sleep apnea, there is partial obstruction of airflow that causes oxygen levels to drop.